nanthakumar-m/Bankist-Website_for_fictional_bank-Javascript/README.md

 ✅ Handling beforeunload events for page exit confirmation

-🔗👉 click here to see the live demo-->https://nanthakumar-m.github.io/Bankist-Website_for_fictional_bank-Javascript/

 🚫 Note: This website is not responsive and is best viewed on desktop screens.